Abandonment (emotional): Identification

+Our perception of rejection or of being rejected can have a lasting effect on how an individual acts.
+One's perception may impair one's ability to establish and maintain close and meaningful relationships with others.

+Individuals who experience feelings of emotional abandonment are likely to also experience maladaptive thoughts ("irrational beliefs") and behaviors such as depressive symptoms and relationship avoidance or dependence.
+This may cause abundant difficulty in daily life with interpersonal relationships and social settings.
 While such maladaptive thoughts and behaviors are sometimes present in the context of certain psychological disorders (e.g., borderline personality disorder, antisocial personality disorder, depression, anxiety disorders), not all individuals who experience feelings of emotional abandonment will meet criteria for such a psychological disorder.
 These individuals may function within normal limits in spite of the presence of these emotional difficulties.

-Feelings of emotional abandonment alone are not enough to merit a diagnosis for a psychological disorder.
-Such feelings should only be considered by a mental health professional in conjunction with all available information and diagnostic criterion prior to drawing conclusions about the state of someone's mental health.
-When treatment is deemed appropriate by a mental health professional, there are several treatment plans that are helpful in improving maladaptive thoughts and behaviors commonly manifested in those who feel emotionally abandoned.
-For example, cognitive processing therapy (CPT) is effective in treating depression, anxiety disorders, and PTSD.
-Emotion focused therapy (EFT) is effective in treating depression.
-Dialectical behavior therapy (DBT) is effective in treating negative emotionality and impulsive behaviors commonly seen in those diagnosed with borderline personality disorder.
-Another form of therapy that is suited to this population is acceptance and commitment therapy (ACT).
-ACT focuses on an individual's avoidance of painful emotions and memories.
-ACT techniques are designed to cultivate thought processes that are focused on being present in the moment and accepting uncomfortable or painful thoughts and feelings.
-Reframing maladaptive perceptions of one's thoughts to adaptive perceptions of thoughts and committing to aligning one's behaviors with one's goals and values is fundamental to ACT treatment.
-Just like the process of arriving at diagnostic conclusions, all modes of therapy and treatment plans should be based on individual presentation and should be evaluated by a mental health professional before beginning treatment.
+Such feelings should only be considered by a mental health professional in conjunction with all available information and diagnostic criteria prior to drawing conclusions about the state of someone's mental health.

+Associated conditions

 Separation anxiety

 Separation anxiety, a substrate of emotional abandonment, is recognized as a primary source of human distress and dysfunction.
 When we experience a threat or disconnect within a primary attachment, it triggers a fear response referred to as separation stress or separation anxiety.
 Separation stress has been the subject of extensive research in psychological and neurobiological fields, and has been shown to be a universal response to separation in the animal world.
 When conducting experiments on rat pups, researchers separate the pups from their mothers for a period of time.
 They then measure their distress vocalizations and stress hormones to determine varying conditions of the separation response.
 As the rats mature, their subsequent reactive behaviors and stress hormones are reexamined and are shown to bear a striking resemblance to the depression, anxiety, avoidance behaviors, and self defeated posturing displayed by human beings known to have suffered earlier separation traumas.